Jason2Brownlee/blog/content/posts/5km-running-times.md

 I suck bad.

-And this treadmill running, not real world running with other humans around me.
+And this is treadmill running, not real world running with other humans around me.

 For example, according to [Male 5k Running Times](https://runninglevel.com/running-times/5k-times), here are the scores for someone around my age (I'm 44, below are times for 45):